-You can use Salesforce Contact Manager to create and/or update Salesforce Contact records in your Higher Logic Community site.
+You can use Salesforce Contact Manager to create and/or update Salesforce Contact records in your Thrive Community site.
 These options are mutually exclusive, but both can be enabled.
 This will have been decided by your Salesforce account administrator and then set up by Higher Logic staff.

-- Profile Updates - When existing Salesforce Contacts edit their contact details in your Higher Logic Community site, the updates automatically get written to Salesforce.
+- Profile Updates - When existing Salesforce Contacts edit their contact details in your Thrive Community site, the updates automatically get written to Salesforce.
 The Salesforce account administrator will have designated which fields can be updated and which of them are required.

-- Contact Creation - When users create a profile to "apply for membership" in the Higher Logic Community, the request is automatically written to Salesforce.
+- Contact Creation - When users create a profile to "apply for membership" in the Thrive Community site, the request is automatically written to Salesforce.
 A check is made if that email address already exists in Salesforce -- if not, a new contact is created.
 The Salesforce account administrator will have designated which fields will be included on the new-Contact page and which of them are required.